vddCore/Starlight/README.md

 # Starlight

-GA402 AniMe Matrix driver written in C#.
+AniMe Matrix and Aura drivers for Asus Zephyrus G14 2022 (GA402) written in C#.
 Not much more to say.

 You can probably repurpose the communication module for other USB HID devices.
+Aura is not supported on Linux at the time of writing this paragraph.

-More information on the protocol available on my website: https://vddcore.eu/anime-matrix-ga402r
+More information on the AniMe Matrix protocol available [on my website](https://vddcore.eu/anime-matrix-ga402r).